edcsu/skeblog/content/posts/getting-started-with-nextjs.md

 isFeatured: true
 ---

-# this is a title
+# This is a title

 This is a [link](https://google.com)